mwc360/mwc360.github.io/_posts/2022-01-16-Synapse-Optimization-Series-Table-Distributions.md

     ) ss
     ON i_item_sk = ss.ss_item_sk
 ```
+Notice that the resulting query plan below doesn't have any broadcast or shuffle move operations.

 ![QueryPlanAfter](/assets/img/posts/Synapse-Optimization-Series-Table-Distributions/PlanAfter.png)

 >Running this statement took ~ **12 seconds** on DW100c, a 5x improvement from the prior change